Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 To meet [SFR3](/Azure-Verified-Modules/specs/shared/#id-sfr3---category-telemetry---deploymentusage-telemetry) & [SFR4](/Azure-Verified-Modules/specs/shared/#id-sfr4---category-telemetry---telemetry-enablement-flexibility) you can use the below code sample in your AVM Modules to achieve this.

 {{< include file="/static/includes/sample.telem.bicep" language="bicep" options="linenos=false" >}}

+### Versioning

+To meet [SNFR16](/Azure-Verified-Modules/specs/shared/#id-snfr16---category-documentation---examples) and depending on the changes you make, you may need to bump the version in the `version.json` file.

+{{< include file="/static/includes/sample.bicep.version.json" language="json" options="linenos=false" >}}

+The `version` value is in the form of `MAJOR.MINOR`.
+The PATCH version will be incremented by the CI automatically when publishing the module to the Public Bicep Registry once the corresponding pull request is merged.
+Therefore, contributions that would only require an update of the patch version, can keep the `version.json` file intact.

+For example, the `version` value should be:
+- `0.1` for new modules, so that they can be released as `v0.1.0`.
+- `1.0` once the module owner signes off the module is stable enough for it’s first Major release of `v1.0.0`.
+- `0.x` for all feature updates between the first release `v0.1.0` and the first Major release of `v1.0.0`.

 ## Testing